kristoffer-dyrkorn/flightsimulator/scripts/README.md

 ## Scripts to generate meshes and textures

-These scripts read DEMs and satelitte photos from Kartverket and convert the data to the formats used in the simulator.
+These scripts read DEMs and satelitte photos from the Norwegian Mapping Authority and convert the data to the formats used in the simulator.

 Sources: